sysgears/node-hmr-plugin/README.md

 ## Configuration

 The plugin will do nothing in non-watch mode.
-In watch mode, the plugin will launch node application and will try to restart it when application crashes and new code changes were made.
+In watch mode, the plugin will launch node application and try to restart it when application crashed and new code changes were made.

 **webpack.config.js**